james-arn/vesta-property/README.md

 - **Tailwind CSS:** A utility-first CSS framework for styling the UI components.
 - **React Query** for caching and background updates.
 - **Shadcn:** A component library that provides pre-designed UI components to speed up development.
-- **AWS Lambda & API Gateway:** Not in this repo, but for handling API keys outside of client and providing crime API.
 - **Sentry** for error handling.
 - **Google Analytics** for reporting on how to improve the extension.

-This architecture allows for a modular and maintainable codebase, making it easier to develop and extend the extension's functionality.
+- **ExtensionPay** to manage payments, authentication, and subscription-based premium features.
+ExtensionPay's integration with Stripe allows us to:

+  - Handle transactions securely.
+  - Provide multi-device authentication and licensing without the need for building an in-house system.
+  - Enable premium features (such as enhanced data for property searches) for paid users.

+- **AWS Lambda, DynamoDB, API Gateway:** Not in this repo, but we have a serverless backend that is used to:
+  - Handle API keys outside of client and providing crime API.
+  - Track and decrement user credits securely.

+New developers joining the project should note:

-## How Chrome Extensions Work & debugging
+## How Chrome Extensions Work & Debugging

-Chrome extensions (Manifest V3) are composed of different components that work together to provide functionality.
-In this project, the main components are:
+Chrome extensions (Manifest V3) consist of several key components:

-- **UI (App.tsx):** This is the user interface of the extension, built using React.
-It is responsible for rendering the sidebar that users interact with when they click the extension icon.
+- **UI (App.tsx):** The React-based interface that renders the sidebar for user interaction.

-  Debug by: right clicking on the sidebar - not the webpage and clicking inspect.
+  - _Debug by:_ Right-clicking on the sidebar (not the webpage) and selecting **Inspect**.

-- **Background Script (background.ts):** This script runs in the background and manages the extension's lifecycle.
-Here, we access the chrome API such as tabs.
-It can listen for events, manage state, and communicate with other parts of the extension.
-Think of it as the middleman between the UI and the content script.
+- **Background Script (background.ts):** Manages the extension lifecycle and mediates between the UI and content scripts via the Chrome API.

-  Debug by: going to `chrome://extensions/` - finding the extension and clicking on 'errors'
+  - _Debug by:_ Navigating to `chrome://extensions/`, locating the extension, and checking the **Errors**.

-- **Content Script (contentScript.ts):** This script is injected into web pages and can interact with the page's DOM.
-It acts as a bridge between the web page and the extension, allowing the extension to read and modify the content of the page.
+- **Content Script (contentScript.ts):** Injected into web pages, this script interacts with the page's DOM and communicates with the extension framework.
-  Debug by: right clicking on the webpage (not sidebar) and clicking inspect.
+  - _Debug by:_ Right-clicking on the webpage (not the sidebar) and selecting **Inspect**.

-These components communicate with each other using message passing, allowing the extension to perform complex tasks by coordinating actions between the UI, background script, and content script.
+These components communicate using message passing, which enables complex interactivity between the UI, background, and content scripts.

 ## Publishing the extension to chrome web store